nmortari/LTRCOM-2000/docs/Automation/ComposeTheWorkflow.md

 Click on **Select Source Profile Template** to get the list of the configured profile templates as shown in the picture below.

-Select your student profile template “SRVX-ServerProfileTemplate” then click **Select** in the bottom right corner.
+Select your student profile template “SRVxx-ServerProfileTemplate” then click **Select** in the bottom right corner.

 ![Compose The Workflow 5](./ComposeTheWorkflow5.png "Compose The Workflow 5")